ron025533/ron025533/README.md

 ![Ron in a square](ron025533.png)

-## Hi there 🎲🏓
+## Hi there 🏓🍹

-Fusing creativity and code to bring awesome projects to life.
+Let's blend creativity and code to make magic happen.

 <!--
 **ron025533/ron025533** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.